Where are you from?

 What have been some of your favorite projects to work on?

-Aside from Europa Clipper, the only project I’ve worked on—and am still part of—is OnSight, a Mars terrain visualization application that runs on the HoloLens.
-In my role as user experience researcher, I’ve gotten to know many Mars scientists and their work, how they plan a day on Mars and how they analyze the data when it comes back.
-By knowing their work and priorities, I can represent their interest in development decisions.
-It’s been an incredibly rewarding experience to be so close to the science, get to know the people and learn some geology along the way.
+I worked on a project called OnSight, a Mars terrain visualization application that runs on the HoloLens.
+I learned how Mars scientists plan a day on Mars and how they analyze the data when it comes back to Earth.
+It was a rewarding experience to be so close to the science on the mission, get to know the people, and learn some geology along the way.

-My favorite part of this project is the opportunity to organize and host a series of science meetings called “Meet on Mars,” where Curiosity mission scientists around the world with OnSight can put on their HoloLenses and “meet” virtually on Mars and discuss whatever the most pressing science question is at the time.
+My favorite part of this project was coordinating, hosting, and facilitating a series of science meetings called “Meet on Mars,” where Curiosity mission scientists around the world would use OnSight to “meet” virtually on Mars and discuss the most intriguing science questions of the day.

 Who inspires you?